How Capitol Kept Carving Up the Beatles With Their ‘Second Album’

 "It's Here!
 It's on Capitol!! and It's ALL Beatles!!!" read an April 10, 1964 ad in Billboard that heralded the arrival of their sophomore studio effort, simply titled The Beatles' Second Album.

 As most fans know, the Beatles output in the U.S. was very different from the albums issued in the U.K. and elsewhere.
 In Britain, singles usually weren't included on records, so Capitol would routinely chop off a few songs from the British editions, add in the hits, and save up those unused tracks to create a brand new Beatles album.

-Appearing less than three months after Meet the Beatles, this was actually a composite of soul covers from With The Beatles and some singles and b-sides.
-The album kicks off with a raving and rocking rendition of “Roll Over Beethoven.”
+Appearing less than three months after Meet the Beatles, Second Album was actually a composite of soul covers from With The Beatles and some singles and B-sides.
+The record kicks off with a raving and rocking rendition of "Roll Over Beethoven."
 Originally recorded by Chuck Berry in 1956, the Beatles make it their own as George Harrison handles not only the rocked out on lead guitar, but also the lead vocal.
 (In 1973, the Electric Light Orchestra would take their own version into the charts.)

 Paul McCartney shines brightly on their rave-up version of Little Richard's "Long Tall Sally," which blew open side two of the LP.
 Not many people could do Little Richard justice, but Paul more than holds his own here as the band rock full throttle, dishing out one of their finest rockers.